AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

             print "Authentication Failure : "+response.reason
 ```

-Authentication tokens do expire, so the token must be periodically refreshed.
-The first lines of `__getToken` check to see if the token has expired and returns if it has not.
+Authentication tokens expire after a period of time so the token must be periodically refreshed.
+The first lines of `__getToken` check whether the token has expired and returns if it has not.
 Otherwise, the credentials are submitted to Azure Active Directory to obtain a fresh token.
 The `__getToken` method is called before each REST API call, and the token is passed as part of the headers:
 ```python
 def __qi_headers(self):
     return {